 Once your dog is cleared to go home, they will still require rest to support their full recovery.
 Follow-up care includes regular blood work rechecks with your primary veterinarian to monitor progress and ensure a smooth recovery.
 Our team will provide detailed instructions to help your dog transition safely back to their home environment.

-At CTAC, we’re committed to providing the highest level of care and support for both you and your dog throughout the SCT process.
+At CTAC, we’re committed to providing the highest level of care and support for both you and your dog throughout the HSCT process.
 If you’re ready to take the next step or simply want to learn more about how we can help, our team is here to answer your questions and guide you every step of the way.